infinite-table/infinite-react/www/pages/docs/latest/reference/api/index.page.md

 layout: API
 ---

-When rendering the `InfiniteTable` component, you can get access to the API by getting it from the `onReady` callback prop.
+When rendering the `InfiniteTable` component, you can get access to the API by getting it from the <PropLink name="onReady" /> callback prop.

 ```tsx {3}
 <InfiniteTable<DATA_TYPE>